An introduction to MaxDiff analysis & design

-Hidden away at the bottom of the Matrix Table options is the MaxDiff question type.
-This low-key entrance belies the usefulness and power of this recent addition to Qualtrics Research Suite.
-In this and subsequent posts, I will give you a researcher’s guide to what, when, why and how to use this questioning technique.
-At this stage, it is important to acknowledge the developer of this technique, Professor Jordan Louviere, whose team at Centre for the Study of Choice (at the University of Sydney) are the world leaders in this technique.
+Hidden away at the bottom of the Matrix Table in the survey question options is the MaxDiff question type.
+This low-key entrance belies the usefulness and power of this feature in Qualtrics CoreXM.
+In this post, I will give you a researcher’s guide to what, when, why and how to use this questioning technique.
+It is important to acknowledge the developer of the MaxDiff technique, Professor Jordan Louviere, whose team at Centre for the Study of Choice (at the University of Sydney) are the world leaders in this technique.

 So, let’s say that my objective is to determine the two destination attributes (I don’t have a big marketing budget!) that are most important to my potential visitors when making their vacation choice.
 For this example: indulgent luxuries, quality beaches, cultural activities, unique cuisine, interaction with local wildlife, nightlife, and shopping.